-Why does it always seem like a sneeze comes at the worst possible time?
+Why do sneeze and why does it always happen at the worst possible time?
 Before you know it, your eyes are closed shut, your tongue is pressed to the roof of your mouth and your body braces itself for a rapid release of pressurized air.
 It can be extra embarrassing if you sneeze three times in a row as you graciously thank a chorus of “God bless you.”
 But why do we sneeze in the first place?

 Why Do We Sneeze?